1.7 Methodology update: June 2023

 Durability tests with a Dremel

-To check the upper’s resistance to abrasion, we now perform a Dremel test on one of the most sensitive parts of the upper - the toebox fabric.
+To check the upper’s resistance to abrasion, we now perform a Dremel test on one of the most sensitive parts of the upper - the toebox fabric and the heel collar lining.

 The shoe remains in a fixed position as we apply the Dremel to it.
 The following conditions are applied to all shoes for consistency:

-To prevent the shoe’s color from creating bias, we put a piece of contrasting white plastic underneath the textile.
+To prevent the shoe’s colour from creating bias, we put a piece of contrasting white plastic underneath the textile.

 Close-up photos with a microscope